Krystyna Skarbek: Postwar life

 Unable to find work, Skarbek went to Nairobi, Kenya Colony to join Michael Dunford, an old lover, but the British colonial government turned down her application for a work permit.
 She returned to London where she became in turn a telephone operator, a salesperson, a waitress, and a cabin steward on ocean liners.
 On one of the passenger ships, the Ruahine, the crew, including Skarbek, were required to wear any medals they had been awarded during the war.
-Skarbek's "impressive line of ribbons, enough to flatter a general, made her an immediate favourite with the passengers, and an obvious target for resentment among the crew...
-[S]he was soon the victim of a campaign of abuse for being a foreigner, a woman and a suspected liar..."
-A fellow steward, Dennis Muldowney, defended her, and the two probably were lovers.
-Muldowney became obsessed with her, and she broke off with him, saying he was "obstinate and terrifying."
+Skarbek's "impressive line of ribbons, enough to flatter a general", led to resentment among the crew and accusations of lying.
+A fellow steward, Dennis George Muldowney, defended her, and the two probably were lovers.
+Muldowney became obsessed with her, and she broke off with him, saying he was "obstinate and terrifying".